 Boutiques: Passport Habits, a collection of globally-sourced goods from all over the world, makes for one of the most unique shopping experiences on the strip.
 Ventura is also home to the original Patagonia Headquarters, which currently functions as a retail store with a ski-lodge-style aesthetic.
 It isn’t unusual to spy wetsuits drying in the parking lot on your way in—many of Patagonia’s employees are lucky enough to test out new products during surf breaks.

 Restaurants: While local favorites like The Habit (best burgers and fries in town), Nature’s Grill (locally-sourced vegetarian eats with a sleek outdoor patio), and Lure (incredible seafood dishes in a nautical-themed restaurant) dominate the food scene, my favorite spot is Limon Y Sal, a Mexican restaurant with a rooftop view and tacos are that simply out of this world.
 Order their $4 award-winning vegan tacos, made with plant-based cotija crumbles and portabellas sautéed in tequila.

 Arts: Catch a matinee at the Downtown Century 10 Theatre, which features many 3-D showings and a huge arcade.
 The best part?
 The first showing of the day is only $6.25.
 Nearby, The Majestic Ventura Theatre serves as Ventura’s top concert venue and has welcomed recent performers like X Ambassadors, Trevor Hall, and The Expendables to their stage.
 For a full-calendar line-up, read more here.

-Breweries: While many brew-pubs pop up all over Ventura, the two located in the heart of downtown are Poseidon and Anacapa Brewing Company.
-Both are walking-distance from each other, making a mini-brewery crawl a breeze.
+Breweries: While many brew-pubs pop up all over Ventura, the two located in the heart of downtown are Ventura Coast Brewing Company and Anacapa Brewing Company.
+Both are walking distance from each other, making a mini-brewery crawl a breeze.